dani-t-codes/independent-project3/README.md

 ## Description

-_This web application takes a number between zero and 50,000 from the user and returns a 'robotic', Mr. Rogers-esque greeting in response.
-Any inputted number that contains the digit '1' will replace that value with a "Beep!".
-Any inputted number that contains the digit '2' will replace that  value with "Boop!".
-The number '3' will be exchanged for "Won't you be my neighbor?"._
+_This web application takes a number from the user and returns a 'robotic', Mr. Rogers-esque range of numbers in response.
+Any number in range from 0 to the user's inputted value that contains the digit '1' will be replaced with a "Beep!".
+Any inputted number that contains the digit '2' will be replaced with "Boop!".
+The number '3' will be exchanged for "Won't you be my neighbor?".
+Where two or more of the substituted numbers occur simultaneously, the returned word will be attributed to the higher number value (i.e. if 23, then "Won't you be my neighbor?")_

-_For example, if the user enters the number 61,2322, the page will return the following list of values: "6", "Beep!", "Boop!", "Won't you be my neighbor?", "Boop!", "Boop!"._

-_The project will focus on using beginner-level arrays and loops in Javascript, as well as branching, and HTML and CSS styling where appropriate._
+_This project focuses on using beginner-level arrays and loops in Javascript, as well as branching, and HTML and CSS styling where appropriate._

 ## Technologies used
 _Javascript_
 _Bootstrap Library_
 _jQuery Library_

 ## Complete setup/installation instructions/requirements
 * _For Mac users, find Terminal in your Finder, and open a new window.
 Install the package manager, (Homebrew) [https://brew.sh/], on your device by entering this line of code in Terminal: `$ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`._
 * _Once homebrew is installed, install Git, a version control system for code writers, with this line of code `brew install git`._